 To implement the strategy just described, we need measures of player ability.
 We use three types of controls for player quality.
 First, the experience of the player in the football market (number of years since starting the professional career) captures the life-cycle profile of performance.
 Second, a dummy variable (denoted by top) equal to 1 if the player has ever been selected for the national A-team of his home country.
 Third, a rich set of controls based on a continuous quality index that we create using our exhaustive data on the club careers of players.
-The computation of this quality index require the following three steps.
+The computation of this quality index is presented in appendix.
+In our regressions, we include a set of 5 dummy variables for being located (1) in the bottom 25% of the player-quality distribution in a given year, (2) between the 25th percentile and the median, (3) between the